7 Questions Every Squarespace Designer Should Ask Themselves

 Ask Yourself

-• If I had absolute confidence in my method, what new service or product would I create?
+• If I fully trusted my method, what new offer would I create?

-• Is there an underutilized skill, template, or strategy I could brand and sell?
+• What underused skill, template, or strategy could I package and sell?

 Action Step